nwupkc/Divvy/Divvy.md

 ## F-statistic: 325.3 on 19 and 1076 DF,  p-value: < 2.2e-16
 ```

+R-squared represents a goodness of fir and it is 0.6451 which means large portion of the variance is explained by our model.
 The p-value associated with the F-statistics suggest that we can reject the null hypothesis.
 This means at least one of the regressors are is associated with the increase in usage.
-The model has found temperature, sea level pressure, wind, precipitation, rain, thunderstorm, and quarter2 to be significant.
-R-squared is 0.6451 which means large portion of the variance is explained by our model.
+The model has found temperature, sea level pressure, wind, precipitation, rain, thunderstorm, and quarter2 to be statistically significant based on the p-values associated with t-statistics.

 So, how did our model do in terms of prediction?
-I have used Root Mean Squared Error(RMSE) which is a popular metric for assessing model accuracy.
+I decided to use **root mean squared error**(RMSE) which measures how far the predicted usage differs from the actual usage.
+RMSE is a popular metric for assessing model accuracy.

 ```r